kimyearho/Metube-electron/README.md

 New version releases are always deployed in the repository. git Subscribe to the top "watch release" to keep the latest version at all times.

-### Mac Support?
-Can not build because there is no Mac related device.
-If you purchase a machine, we will support it together.

 ### Publish
 https://electronjs.org/apps/metube